bhk/rio/doc/concepts.md

 The first Rio-based compiler will be P2: written *in* Rio P1, but *implementing* Rio P2.

-In order take advantage of a Rio feature that exists in P2, but not in P1, then we will need to create a P3.
+In order take to advantage of a Rio feature that exists in P2 but not in P1, then we will need to create a P3.
 It can be tempting to use a new feature that improves the code, and the additional validation it would provide is desirable, but the additional phases add a bit of complexity to the project.